mattcristal/zeno/content/blog/europython_2023.md

 The whole event was cool and the community very welcoming.
 I fully subscribe to Brett Cannon words: *"I came for the language, but I stayed for the community."*

-I listened to talks on important libraries like 🦋 `HTTPX`, 🐻‍❄️ `polars` and 🦆`DuckDB` given by key contributors and maintainers.
+I listened to talks on important libraries like 🦋 `HTTPX`, 🐻‍❄️ `polars` and 🦆`DuckDB` which were given by key contributors and maintainers.

 Indeed, programmers really embrace emojis, but also animals.
 For example, Pedro Holanda explains the origin of DuckDB's name.